 7. P2P (Peer-to-Peer) Payments

 P2P (Peer-to-Peer) payments are transactions where money is transferred directly between individuals or businesses without intermediaries like banks.
-These payments are typically facilitated through digital platforms or apps, such as Venmo, Cash App, or Zelle.
+These payments are typically facilitated through digital platforms or apps.

 While traditionally used for personal payments, some businesses leverage P2P platforms for large amount money transfers.
 These methods are convenient for sending payments quickly, but they may have transaction limits and security risks compared to bank-based options.